Remote contract work for finance professionals.

 About Applied Clinical Judgement

-Applied Clinical Judgement is an independent resource that connects professionals with AI training and annotation work on platforms like Mercor and Micro1.
+Applied Clinical Judgement is a referral service that connects professionals with AI training work on platforms including Mercor and Micro1.
 The site was built by Sean Key, a Digital Health Senior Programme Manager with 29 years of experience across NHS and private healthcare sectors.

 Although ACJ began with a focus on clinical professionals, the same platforms that source healthcare expertise are now sourcing finance and investment banking expertise for parallel AI training programmes.
 This page exists to help finance professionals find those opportunities.

-Referral disclosure: ACJ earns a referral fee when someone registers on Mercor or Micro1 through a link on this site.
-This does not affect what you are paid or your relationship with the platform.
-We are not employers, agents, or representatives of either Mercor or Micro1.
+Referral disclosure: ACJ earns a referral fee when someone registers on Micro1 through a link on this site.
+This doesn’t affect what you’re paid or your relationship with Micro1.
+We’re not employers, agents, or representatives of Micro1.

 Ready to apply?

 The roles above link directly to the platform listings.
-Apply through the individual role specs, or join the Mercor talent network to be matched as projects become available.
+Apply through the individual role specs below.